Locarno: Crime

 In 2014 the crime rate, of the over 200 crimes listed in the Swiss Criminal Code (running from murder, robbery and assault to accepting bribes and election fraud), in Locarno was 77.9 per thousand residents, which was 20.6% higher than the national average (64.6).
 During the same period, the rate of drug crimes was 27.2 per thousand residents.
 This rate is 138.6% greater than the rate in the district, 209.1% greater than the cantonal rate and 174.7% greater than the national rate.
 The rate of violations of immigration, visa and work permit laws was 2.6 per thousand residents.
 This rate is lower than average, only 72.2% of the rate in the canton and only 53.1% of the rate for the entire country.

 Sports

-Locarno has a football team, FC Locarno.
-As of the 2012–2013 season they play in the Swiss Challenge League, the 2nd tier of the Swiss football league system.
+Locarno's football team is FC Locarno.
+In 2018, the club filed for bankruptcy, which meant an automatic relegation to the ninth and lowest tier of Swiss football.
+As of 2024, FC Locarno competes in the fifth-highest tier of Swiss football, 2.
+Liga Interregional.